Back to Writing

 Why This Matters Beyond Benchmarks

 The adapter pattern exists so that qortex can be swapped into any application already running one of these frameworks.
+This isn’t something you just “get for free”.

-Three applications are the first production surfaces:
+Three applications are the first production consumers:

 Reproduction